Whoever said that ‘size does not matter’ had obviously never seen the Anycubic Chiron and its jaw-dropping dimensions.

 The multiple fans keep the machine cool and its leveling probe cables tend to keep everything well organized.
 The PTFE filament guide tube is the only projection that protrudes directly from the machine’s hot end.

 Keeping the minimalist design in mind, the mainboard, power supply, along with other important electronic components have been stowed inside the base of the Anycubic Chiron.
-The SD card reader, USB port, and all power and cable connections have been placed on the same side for ease of usage.
+The SD card reader, USB port, and all power and cable connections have been placed on the same side for ease of use, too.

 After years of working in the small to medium-sized market, the good people at Anycubic HQ decided to play with the big boys.
 Anycubic’s stab at the major leagues took the shape of the large format desktop 3D printer they named the ‘Chiron’.

 The huge printing frame consists of solid black and yellow accents that are pleasing to the eye.
-If we were to compare this printer model with many of the other popular 3D printers, we will be able to see that it is at least 2 to 3 times the normal size of other printers in its price range.
+Compared with many of the other popular 3D printers this thing is at least 2 to 3 times the normal size of other printers in its price range.

 This machine may be large, but it is certainly not very expensive and clocks in at under $400 or so (depending on retailer to retailer).
 This is a big and bombastic looking 3D printer and it has been appropriately named on a mythological Greek centaur.